-- (c) TSA Review.
-Not later than 15 calendar days after TSA receives the repair station's request for review, TSA shall issue a Final Determination to the repair station and the FAA in accordance with this paragraph. - (1) The TSA Assistant Secretary or a designee that was not involved in the original determination shall review the notification, the materials upon which the notification was based, the repair station's response and any other available information before issuing the Final Determination. - (2) If the TSA Assistant Secretary or the designee determines that the repair station continues to pose an immediate risk to security, the TSA Assistant Secretary or the designee shall submit to the repair station and to the FAA a Final Determination.
-The Final Determination shall include a statement that the TSA Assistant Secretary or the designee personally reviewed all of the relevant information available and has determined that the repair station poses an immediate risk to security.
-The Final Determination shall include a statement that details the relevant information TSA has reviewed and the reasons that TSA has determined that the repair station is not in compliance with this part.
-The Final Determination constitutes a final agency action. - (3) If TSA determines that security deficiencies do not exist or have been corrected in a manner consistent with the requirements of this part, TSA shall notify the repair station and the FAA that the repair station's certification may be reinstated. - (d) Final determination.
+(c) TSA Review.
+Not later than 30 calendar days after TSA receives the repair station's request for review, TSA shall examine the basis for the determination that the repair station poses an immediate risk to security, the repair station's response, and any other relevant material.

+(d) Final determination.
 If TSA determines that the repair station poses an immediate risk to security, the TSA Assistant Secretary or his or her designee reviews the notification, the materials upon which the notification was based, the repair station's response and any other available information.
 If the TSA Assistant Secretary or his or her designee determines that the repair station continues to pose an immediate risk to security, the TSA Assistant Secretary or his or her designee submits to the repair station and to the FAA a Final Determination.
 The Final Determination includes a statement that the TSA Assistant Secretary or his or her designee personally has reviewed all of the relevant information available and has determined that the repair station poses an immediate risk to security.
 If TSA determines that the repair station does not pose an immediate risk to security, TSA notifies the repair station and the FAA.
 A Final Determination constitutes a final agency action for purposes of 49 U.S.C.
 46111.